kuviman/switch-resume/blog/async-continuations.md

 ## Game state transitions

-I am currently actively working on a game called [linksider](https://kuviman.itch.io/linksider), originally made for bevy jam #3, has since been rewritten into my own custom engine.
+I am currently actively working on a game called **linksider**, originally [made for bevy jam #3](https://kuviman.itch.io/linksider), has since been rewritten into my own custom engine.

 So, I have been using async functions for my state management like this: